toku-sa-n/blob-tileset-generator/README.md

 # Blob tileset generator

-A program to generate a [blob tileset](http://www.cr31.co.uk/stagecast/wang/blob.html) from a 1x5 tileset image.
+Blob tileset generator generates a [blob tileset](http://www.cr31.co.uk/stagecast/wang/blob.html) from a 1x5 tileset image.
 You can create a map with the generated blob tileset using [Tiled](https://www.mapeditor.org/).

 ## Usage